Forge Pond Park, 245 King St, Hanover, MA 02339, USA

 The woodlands that surround this trail include maple, birch, holly, pine and hemlock, plus plenty of fern.
 There is rough is a network of canals on site, likely the remains of industrial pursuits.

 The property lies within the watershed of the Drinkwater River, which flows from Forge Pond, through Factory Pond, and into the Indian Head River.
 The Indian Head River is a major tributary to the North River.

 Parking: • Access from Rockland: Halfway down Satucket Road, in the section where there are no houses, look for two large boulders on the left side of the road.
 Park on the street, and look for the trailhead behind the boulders.
 The trail leads to a clearing, and if you continue to the right, you will soon find the remains of a paved roadway.
 This is the trail. • Access from Hanover, at Forge Pond Park: Follow the Clark Bog Trail from Parking Area C, heading toward Rockland and away from King Street.
 The Old Rockland Fireworks Loop begins just beyond the metal gate.

 Trail Difficulty: Easy

-No facilities on the Old Rockland Fireworks Loop Trail itself, but there are numerous benches, porta-potties, informational kiosks, and dog waste receptacles throughout Forge Pond Park.
+Geocache location.
+No other facilities on the Old Rockland Fireworks Loop Trail itself, but there are numerous benches, porta-potties, informational kiosks, and dog waste receptacles throughout Forge Pond Park.
 The pavilion (limited, seasonal hours) has a concession area with picnic tables.

 Dogs: Dogs must remain on leash.
 Scoop the poop!